Encrypt Titan User Guide

 - Click on Send to send the message.
 EncryptTitan will then encrypt the message and deliver it to the intended recipient.

-- Encrypt Titan will “force” the delivery of the email to the Secure Portal and the recipient will receive a notification message with a link and instructions on how to retrieve the secure message.
+- Encrypt Titan will “force” the delivery of the email using the specificed delivery method and the recipient will receive a notification message with a link and instructions on how to retrieve the secure message.

 Display Audit Log of an encrypted email sent to the secure portal